Nant yr Onnen Barn

 Beautiful 200 year old barn with stunning mountain views on all sides.
 Suitable for up to four adults and three children.
 Welsh oak floors and exposed beams in the living area and natural slate downstairs in the sleeping area.
 Modern amenities including dishwasher, washing machine and dryer.
 37" TV with wide selection of DVDs.
 Open plan kitchen and dining area.
+Wood burning stove and optional underfloor heating.
 Bathroom with 'wet room' and sunken bath.
 2.5 acre garden.
+Use of wood-fired Hot Tub.
 BBQ.
-Wood burning stove and optional underfloor heating.
 Historic castles.
 1 hour drive to the coast.
 The two double bedrooms are ideal for couples - the third bedroom is a small bunk room ideal for children.
 One of the double rooms has a single bed as well.

 |Size||Sleeps up to 7, 3 bedrooms|